Fausto-Korpsvart/Gruvbox-GTK-Theme/README.md

 The **GTK4** themes have the specification: <ins>**'Gnome42' or just 'G42'**</ins>, these themes go in the path: **`'~/.config/gtk-4.0/'`**, and **GTK3** themes go to the usual path, this is: **`'~/.themes/'`**.

 As I mentioned before, the **GTK4** themes don't need to be applied with **Tweaks**, they are applied automatically but, if you have applications open you will have to close and open them for the theme to be applied, but for GTK3 applications you do need to apply them with **Tweaks**, as usual.

+## Flatpak

+To apply themes to Flatpak applications you need to run a few commands from the terminal to give Flatpak applications permissions to override the default themes and apply the GTK theme you are using, the commands are: `flatpak override --user --filesystem=xdg-config/gtk-4.0`, to do it locally, and `flatpak override --filesystem=xdg-config/gtk-4.0` to do it globally.

 ## Clarifying some doubts.